Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Static population sampling

+Now let $\psi_{j,n,\alpha} : \bbR^n \to \{0,1\}$ denote the exact\footnote{Exactness refers here to the usage of the \emph{exact} null distribution of the observations for calibration, rather than a normal approximation.
+Due to the discreteness of the observations the resulting test may be conservative; see also Remark~\ref{rem:ump}.
+The phrasing we use is common in literature \citep{Chernick2012} or software \citep{RCoreTeam2024}, but a more descriptive name could be the non-randomized uniformly most powerful test of level at most $\alpha$. } binomial test at significance level~$\alpha$ for the hypotheses in~\eqref{hyp:static} using a sample of size $n$ from subpopulation~$j$, i.e.

+The quantity of interest is now, for each subpopulation, the minimum required sample size such that the power of the binomial test using this sample (under the alternative) is at least some prescribed $1-\beta$ when conducted at significance level $\alpha$.
+In other words, we investigate the sampling efficiency between these tests when sampling from distinct subpopulations.

-At this point, one may be tempted to proceed with arguments under normal approximations.
-However, the present context implies we are interested in small values of $p_j$ and $q_j$ which make such approximations inaccurate even at sample sizes larger than commonly understood sufficient; see \cite{Brown2001, Brown2002, Chernick2012} for further discussion.
-We therefore do not make these approximations here, and our technical arguments must carefully treat the underlying non-monotonic and erratic nature of the exact binomial test power curve as a function of the sample size \citep{Chernick2012}.
+At this point, one may be tempted to proceed with arguments under normal approximations for the test~\eqref{eq:exact_bin_test}, for example based on an effect size such as Cohen's $h$ \citep{Cohen1988}.
+However, the present context implies we are interested in small values of $p_j$ and $q_j$ which render such approximations less accurate, even at sample sizes larger than commonly understood sufficient \citep{Brown2001, Brown2002, Chernick2012}.
+To enunciate this, Figure~\ref{fig:power} depicts the power of the test~\eqref{eq:exact_bin_test} as a function of the sample size $n$ at a fixed significance level of $\alpha=0.05$.
+The power is depicted under two alternatives with different associated null hypotheses: $p_1 = 0.015$ and $q_1 = 1.5p_1$, and $p_2 = 0.01$ and $q_2 = 1.5p_2$.
+The shape of the power curves is non-monotonic, resembling a ``saw-tooth'' \citep{Chernick2012}.

+The results in Figure~\ref{fig:power} highlight two things.
+First, they enunciate that the associated normal approximations may not be sufficiently accurate in this setting: observe that the size of the ``teeth'' in Figure~\ref{fig:power} can be larger than $8\%$.
+Naturally, it depends on the context whether such inaccuracies are problematic.
+Nevertheless, the figure depicts the power of tests at a sample size of $n > 1500$ and $np_1 > 15$ \emdash these are arguably not small-sample curiosities.
+Secondly, the results underscore that relating these two power functions is not straightforward: in particular, one must be careful to account for misalignment of the ``teeth''.
+In fact, from this figure it is not clear if a meaningful relationship between these two power functions even exists.